xavgru12/tmux-configuration/README.md

 - text can also be copied by marking it with the cursor, not needed to ctrl c or anthing

-- scroll back the terminal with mouse wheel also works which basically enters copy mode
+- scroll back the terminal with mouse wheel works which basically enters copy mode

 - Paste text in console with: